 Endodontics - Certificate

-Application requirements include a DDS/DMD, or equivalent foreign dental degree, letters of recommendation, letter of motivation, resume, competitive class ranking, and passage of the National Board Dental Examinations or Graduate Record Examination (GRE) if a graduate of a foreign dental school.
+Application requirements include a DDS/DMD (or equivalent foreign dental degree), letters of recommendation, letter of motivation, resume, competitive class ranking, and passage of a national board exam (NBDE or INBDE).
+Graduates of a foreign dental school must submit Graduate Record Exam (GRE) scores if they cannot provide national board exam scores.

 The application deadline is July 15 of each year, for matriculation the following June.
 The program uses the ADEA Postdoctoral Application Support Service (PASS).